 Year I: A 4-week full-time practicum that typically starts in May following completion of the first year.

 Year II: A 12-week full-time practicum that starts after completion of the second year of courses.

 Location of Practica

-Summer placements are most likely to occur in a location outside of Montreal; it is important that all entering students be aware that they must be ready to travel for these two placements and be financially prepared to cover the associated costs of undertaking practicum courses.
+Summer placements often occur in a location outside of Montreal; it is important that all entering students be aware that they must be ready to travel for these two placements and be financially prepared to cover the associated costs of undertaking practicum courses.
 Also, note that students must register for the summer semester and are obliged to pay additional tuition fees to undertake the summer practica.

 While effort is made to place students in their preferred area or clinical setting, this is simply not possible in many cases due to the number of available placements and their locations.
-Inter-university territorial agreements both within and outside of Quebec limit where McGill students (and students of all other Canadian programs) can do their practica; for example, areas where McGill placements are rarely obtained include a large part of Ontario (including both Ottawa and Toronto), the Edmonton Area, and all of British Columbia and Nova Scotia (even for students whose permanent residence is in these jurisdictions).
+Inter-university territorial agreements both within and outside of Quebec limit where McGill students--and students of all other Canadian programs--can do their practica.
+For example, areas where McGill placements are rarely obtained include: a large part of Ontario (including both Ottawa and Toronto); the Edmonton Area; and all of British Columbia and Nova Scotia (even for students whose permanent residence is in these jurisdictions).
 Areas where many high-quality placements are often available include Winnipeg, Newfoundland, Southern Alberta, and Saskatchewan, although the availability of placements in particular geographic areas is never guaranteed.

-Thus, while the School is responsible for organizing clinical placements and has successfully done this for almost 50 years, students must be flexible!
+The School is responsible for organizing high-calibre clinical placements and has successfully done so for over 50 years; however, students must be flexible!
 Individual placements always depend on the constraints imposed by the number of students, the availability of clinical settings, and voluntary supervisors.

 In order to successfully complete the program, all students must be prepared to accept clinical placements that are neither in Quebec nor in their province of origin.

 Will I have the same clinical placements if I'm not Bilingual?